Henrique-Villarrazo/Henrique-Villarrazo/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning: Docker e Git
+- 🌱 I’m currently learning: Kubernetes.
-- 💬 Ask me about: Java, API Rest, Maven, Spring Boot...
+- 💬 Ask me about: Java, API Rest, Maven, Spring Boot, Docker

-### See the Projects with Star they are produced by me solely.
+- ✨ See the Projects with Star they are produced by me solely.

 ### Best technologies